rokucommunity/roku-deploy/readme.md

     *NOTE:* If you override this "files" property, you need to provide **all** config values, as your array will completely overwrite the default.

 - **retainStagingFolder?:** boolean = `false`
-    Set this to true prevent the staging folder from being deleted after creating the package.
+    Set this to true to prevent the staging folder from being deleted after creating the package.
 This is helpful for troubleshooting why your package isn't being created the way you expected.

+- **incrementBuildNumber?:** boolean = `false`
+    If true we increment the build number to be a timestamp in the format yymmddHHMM

 - **username?:** string = `"rokudev"`
     The username for the roku box.
 This will always be 'rokudev', but allow to be passed in just in case roku adds support for custom usernames in the future

 Click [here](https://github.com/TwitchBronBron/roku-deploy/blob/2648069de1f3e889c58b8119b5f852f126e60042/src/index.ts#L288) to see the typescript interface for these options